-Learn more about music production: How to mix and Master Audio to get a better sound quality.
+Learn more about electronic music production: How to mix and Master Audio to get better sound quality for Techno and House Music.
 If you are during the mixing process there are many possibly mistakes you can make.
 Read the following blog post to solve some of your mixing problems as a producer.

 I help you to optimize your sound, here you get music producer tips and mixing tutorials.
 Because there can be many problems that you can easily optimize.